selfjustice

 Conferences

 What is a conference in family law?
+What rule governs conferences?

 What happens at conferences?

 At conferences in family law, parties discuss the case’s issues before a judge, who may provide directions on how to proceed.
 These conferences can help identify agreed-upon issues, streamline the process, and potentially lead to settlements.
 Different types of conferences serve specific functions, aiming to facilitate the resolution of the case.
 At conferences, you may canvass your issues to the judge and the judge can give you his/her opinion.
 Unlike motions, conferences only permit procedural orders to be made.
-This means that substantive orders (which include parenting time, decision-making responsibility, property division, and spousal support etc.), are usually made during motions and not made during conferences unless consented upon by both parties.
+This means that substantive orders (which include parenting time, decision-making responsibility, property division, and spousal support etc.) are usually made during motions and not made during conferences unless consented upon by both parties.
 The judge can make procedural orders such as making disclosure orders, setting deadlines or booking future court appearances.
 Orders that affect the substantive rights of parties must be on consent.
 Beware that judges may pressure you to agree to specific orders and then include them in the endorsement as consent orders.

 Name the different types of conferences in family law.